Pilates for beginners: Explore the core

 Pilates may sound intimidating, but it's an accessible way to build strength in your core muscles for better posture, balance and flexibility.By Mayo Clinic Staff

-Pilates for beginners — is that an oxymoron?
-Not at all.
-Pilates isn't just for fitness fiends.
-Pilates is an accessible way to build strength in your core muscles for better posture, balance and flexibility.
+Pilates isn't just for fitness fanatics.
+It's actually an accessible way to build strength in your core muscles for better posture, balance and flexibility.
 If you're considering a Pilates class for beginners, here's what you need to know before you head to the gym.

 What exactly is Pilates?

 Pilates is a method of exercise that consists of low-impact flexibility and muscular strength and endurance movements.
-Pilates emphasizes use of the abdominals, lower back, hips and thighs.
-Pilates is named for its creator, Joseph Pilates, who developed the exercises in the early 1900s.
+Pilates emphasizes proper postural alignment, core strength and muscle balance.
+Pilates is named for its creator, Joseph Pilates, who developed the exercises in the 1920s.